 Sea Grant’s Tim Campbell is the successful recipient of an Ira and Ineva Reilly Baldwin Wisconsin Idea Endowment grant from the UW-Madison.
 That means in September he will helm a new speaker series called Tap Talks, to be held in a brewery.

-The River Talk series continues this month on Wednesday Nov.
-8, 7 p.m. at the Lake Superior Estuarium (3 Marina Dr., Superior, Wis.).
-Matt Steiger, Area of Concern coordinator for the Wisconsin Department of Natural Resources, will present: “What’s Happening on the St. Louis River?
-Current Cleanup and Restoration Projects.”
+The River Talk series continues this month at 7 p.m., Wednesday Feb.
+14, at the Lake Superior Estuarium (3 Marina Drive, Superior, Wis.).
+Erin Schaeffer, graduate research assistant at the University of Minnesota, will present: “Muskies on the Move in the St. Louis River Estuary.”

 Harmful algal blooms occur around the globe.
 Milwaukee is the place, though, where researchers are seeking to build, test and get to market a real-time early warning device.

 If your New Year’s resolution is to start an aquaculture business in Wisconsin, you’re in luck.
 Wisconsin is one of the only U.S. states that is mapped out with the aquaculture industry in mind.
 The new mapping tool is available on the Northern Aquaculture Demonstration Facility’s web site.